Whole Wheat Cinnamon Rolls with Fresh Milled Flour

 The ingredients needed to make the cinnamon rolls on a white marble backdrop.

-Whole Wheat Flour– If making this recipe with fresh milled flour, I recommend hard white wheat berries.
+If making this recipe with fresh milled flour as I do, I recommend hard white wheat berries.
 Hard white berries are lighter in texture and color than red wheat.
 It’s perfect for treats that you want to keep light and fluffy.
-If using bagged flour, you can get White Whole Wheat.
-King Arthur’s Flour sells it in an orange/brown bag.

 Buttermilk – You don’t need much, just 1/4 cup.
 If you prefer not to buy a whole jug of buttermilk, measure 1/4 cup whole milk into a cup and add one teaspoon of lemon juice.
 Let sit for 5 minutes and you’ve made a homemade buttermilk substitute.

-Avocado Oil – I prefer to use avocado oil in my baked goods instead of vegetable oil.
+Avocado Oil – I use avocado oil in my baked goods instead of vegetable oil.
 Avocado oil has excellent nutritional value: it’s high in monounsaturated fats, antioxidants, carotenoids, and polyphenols.
 It’s worth it to invest in a quality brand to ensure purity.

 Maple Syrup – Just a touch to flavor the glaze, but you can skip this if needed.
 No need to replace with anything; the glaze will just be a bit thicker, but it doesn’t matter because it will melt on the warm rolls.